Manfrin92/android-native-loading/README.md

-## Just simple to code to show to show/hide progress status programmatically
+## Just simple example of code to show how to show/hide progress status programmatically

-\
-&nbsp;
 \
 &nbsp;